AUEB-BALab/repo-evaluate/docs/README.md

 ### Building:

-- This project uses [Python Poetry](https://python-poetry.org/) for dependency management whilst including a poetry.lock file
+- This project uses [Python Poetry](https://python-poetry.org/) for dependency management wilts including a poetry.lock file
-- There are 2 ways you can build the project:
+- There are two ways you can build the project:
   1) Using Poetry
      - Run `poetry install`
   2) Using pip (PEP-517)